pbanks74/C-Sharp-.NET-Live-Project/README.md

     }

 ### Creating the Blog Author Model
 We utilized a code-first programming methodology for this project.
 As a result, I created a Blog Author model as well as a class defining it's properties.
-It was then necessary to apply migrations, update the database and add scaffolding to created the views.
+It was then necessary to apply migrations, update the database and add scaffolding to create the views.

     namespace TheatreCMS3.Areas.Blog.Models
     {